-My new recording is called “Long Lost Friend.”
-It's a collection of music from different artworks that were included in various exhibitions over the past few years.
+My new recording is called "Long Lost Friend."
+It's a collection of music from different artworks included in various exhibitions over the past few years.
 My work is centered around bringing a person who is a participant or a listener or a viewer into the mindset of connectivity.
 I make art that is physically interactive, psychologically Interactive.

 The first song on the recording is called 3 Bridges.
 It is a musical reminiscence of Ljubljana (Slovenija, Slovenia).
 The Girl from Ipanema is a famous jazz tune from the 60’s.
 Undulations is a synesthesia piece: the animated visual elements blend with the music.
 Test subject was a theme that was incorporated into a sculpture.
 It's borrowed from a theme I developed a long time ago, but I did an acoustic version of it for an exhibition at Fe Gallery.
 Fenestrated Sequence was a piece that dealt with surveillance (panopticon).
 It's an interactive piece where you can observe yourself watching yourself while the sculpture watches you watching yourself.
 It's a psychological loop.

-My objective as an artist is to help connect someone to the present and expand one’s capacity to care about the universe we inhabit.
-It’s this connection to the present moment that causes someone to become more mindful and aware.
-That’s what I feel the artistic experience is all about.
+My objective as an artist is to help connect someone to the present and expand their capacity to care about the universe we inhabit.
+It's this connection to the present moment that causes someone to become more mindful and aware.
+That's what I feel the artistic experience is all about.